ministryofjustice/probation-offender-search-indexer/helm_deploy/README.md

 Ensure the certificate is created and ready for use.

 The name of the kubernetes secret where the certificate is stored is used as a value to the helm chart - this is used to configured the ingress.

+## Housekeeping Cronjob
+There is a Kubernetes CronJob which runs on a schedule to perform the following tasks:
+* Checks if an index build has completed and if so then marks the build as complete (which switches the search to the new index)

+The CronJob calls the endpoint `/probation-index/index-queue-housekeeping` which is not secured by Spring Security.
+To prevent external calls to the endpoint it has been secured in the ingress instead.